robotics-intelligent-systems/jfxcms/README.md

 # Naval Combat Management System

 Combat management systems (CMS) are the central operational backbone for aircraft carrier anti-ship missile defense.
 They integrate data from multiple sensors and radars to generate a comprehensive operational picture, enabling rapid threat assessment and decision-making.
 OpenBattleSim is a military simulator written in Rust, GDScript and made in Godot.
+OpenRocket is a free, fully featured model rocket simulator that allows you to design and simulate your rockets before actually building and flying them